-There are countless other models on the market, and it is debatable whether the Kirkpatrick Model of training effectiveness is the best means to measure training effectiveness.
+There are countless other models on the market, and it is debatable whether the Kirkpatrick model of training effectiveness is the best means to measure training effectiveness.
 Every model has its pros and cons.
-After all, at the end of a training program, what matters is not the model but its execution.
+At the end of a training program, what matters is not the model but its execution.
 The Kirkpatrick Model will mostly work fine.
 However, it comes down to understanding the outcomes we intend to achieve and then implementing the model correctly.

 Well, that is the long and short of it!

 We hope this blog has provided you with a comprehensive overview of Kirkpatrick’s four levels of training evaluation and how they can be implemented in designing training interventions.

 Training evaluation models are proven frameworks to measure and improve the impact of training.

 The Kirkpatrick evaluation model helps impart skill development training by leveraging data from all four levels of measurement.
 The model is structured to help stakeholders understand how training can be assessed and help focus them on critical performance metrics (such as on-the-job behaviors) alongside other metrics (such as knowledge acquisition and course satisfaction).